 How to increase Passport app utilization

-As mobile pay for parking continues to rise in popularity, more cities and universities are adopting the Passport Parking app or a personalized, city-branded app to digitize their operations and to offer a convenient payment option to their residents, visitors and students.
+As mobile pay for parking continues to rise in popularity, more cities and universities are adopting the Passport Parking app for parking payments or a personalized, city-branded app to digitize their operations and to offer a convenient parking payments option to their residents, visitors and students.
 Mobile transitions have been so successful that some cities have upgraded their operations to include mobile-pay-only parking zones.
 While the benefits of upgrading to a digital parking solution are clear, how do you ensure that the app is successfully deployed and used?

 To help you understand how to get your parkers to go mobile and to increase your city’s app utilization, we have compiled a list of the top strategies used by some of the most successful cities and universities:

 Updating your signage seems like an obvious solution, but this simple task can make a world of difference in your mobile adoption rates.
 When evaluating your signage, you should take a few things into consideration.

 - Are signs placed in areas where parkers can see them?
 We recommend one sign for every five spaces, decals on meters and decals on pay stations.

 - Do the signs clearly spell out all the different ways to pay?
 We recommend highlighting the app name and logo.

 - Do the signs highlight how to pay with a smartphone?
 We recommend prominently displaying the zone number.

 Signage with these components helps promote your mobile parking option and can help generate more mobile transactions.

 As an example, about a year after the launch of Asbury Park’s branded app, the city worked with the Passport marketing team to install new signs and paystation decals around the city.
 Over the following six months, app utilization nearly doubled to just under 50% with an average of 35,000 mobile transactions a month.
 As a result, Asbury Park experienced an 86% increase in mobile parking transactions from its first to second year using the branded parking app, and revenue increased 19% from the previous year.